WaelOGC/futureSelfapp/docs/06-support-and-help.md

 ## Help Center

 ### Purpose
-The Help Center is a comprehensive knowledge base providing self-service support resources for all Future Self features and tools.
+The Help Center is a comprehensive knowledge base providing self-service support resources for all FutureSelfApp features and AI Services.

 ### Structure

 **Main Sections**:
 - **Getting Started**: Introduction to Future Self, account setup, first steps
-- **Tool Guides**: Detailed guides for each AI tool
+- **Tool Guides**: Detailed guides for each AI Service (displayed as "tools" in UI)
 - **Account & Billing**: Credits, subscriptions, payment, account management
 - **Troubleshooting**: Common issues and solutions
 - **FAQs**: Frequently asked questions (integrated, not standalone)

 ### Tool-Specific Guides

-Each AI tool has dedicated help documentation:
+Each AI Service has dedicated help documentation:

 **The Time Capsule Guide**:
 - How to upload photos